Eurasian Series Conferences

 To address the energy challenges in Eurasia region, the IAEE has started conducting a series of Eurasian conferences.
 The 1st IAEE Eurasian Conference on the topic of the “Energy Economics Emerging from the Caspian Region: Challenges and Opportunities” was held on 28-31 August, 2016 in Baku, Azerbaijan.
 The 2nd IAEE Eurasian Conference on the topic of the “Energy in Eurasia: Economic Perspectives on Challenges, Risks and Opportunities” was held on 13-14 October 2017, in Zagreb, Croatia.
 The 3rd IAEE Eurasian Conference on the topic “Implications of global developments within the energy industry in the Caspian and Central Asia Region” was held on 18-20 October 2018, in Baku, Azerbaijan.
 The 4th IAEE Eurasian Conference on the topic “Energy Resources of the Caspian and Central Asia: Regional and Global Outlook” was held on 17-19 October 2019, in Nur-sultan (Astana), Kazakhstan.

-The 4th Eurasian Conference will take place in Azerbaijan Technical University, Baku, Azerbaijan, on September 17-19, 2020.
+The 5th Eurasian Conference will take place in Azerbaijan Technical University, Baku, Azerbaijan, on September 17-19, 2020.
 There will also be Asian Development Bank Institute (ADBI) Workshop on September 19.

 In addition to its rich program, with its informal social functions, the conference will provide a unique opportunity for networking and enhancing communication amongst energy professionals from business, government, academia and other circles worldwide.